Step 3: Communicate your brand from the inside out

 In short you will need to make sure that your brand is consistently represented across all manners of communication.

 It’s about making sure your LinkedIn advert, direct mail campaign, social media page, press release or other communications can be identified as your brand through the language and imagery.

-If you've already heard enough and you'd like to dive into a conversation about your branding then send us your details via the link below and we'll arrange a coffee and a chat with one of our branding nerds.
+If you've already heard enough and you'd like to dive into a conversation about your branding then come along to our next Marketing Leaders Lunch.
 Otherwise, see our next blog “STEP 4: Brand Communications."